-Tomoko Takahashi joined Soka University of America, Calabasas in 1992.
-In February 1994, she was appointed as the university’s first dean of the graduate school to direct the master of arts degree program in second and foreign language education.
-In 2001 she was appointed as SUA’s first Provost to serve as the chief academic officer of the university, overseeing both the graduate and undergraduate academic programs (2001-2014).
-She currently serves as the vice president for institutional research and assessment, as well as the dean of the graduate school.
+Tomoko Takahashi joined Soka University of America (SUA), Calabasas in 1992.
+In February 1994, she was appointed as the university’s first Dean of the Graduate School to direct the Master of Arts degree program in Second and Foreign Language Education.
+In 2001, she was appointed as SUA’s first Provost to serve as the university’s Chief Academic Officer (CAO), overseeing both the graduate and undergraduate academic programs (2001–2014).
+She currently serves as the Vice President for Institutional Research and Assessment as well as the Dean of the Graduate School.

-In 2015, Takahashi was elected to the WASC Senior College and University Commission.
-As SUA’s accreditation liaison officer since 2001 and as a frequent visiting committee member since 2008, and now as a commissioner, she has gained valuable experience with and made a significant contribution to the accrediting commission.
+In 2015, Takahashi was elected to the WASC Senior College and University Commission (WSCUC).
+As SUA’s Accreditation Liaison Officer (ALO) since 2001 and a frequent visiting committee member since 2008, and as a WSCUC Commissioner (2015–2021), she has gained valuable experience with and made a significant contribution to the accrediting commission.

-Takahashi has published more than 20 books including scholarly books in English and Japanese on language learning, cross-cultural communication, and lexico-semantics; 15 textbooks for Japanese learners of English, eight of which have been translated into Chinese and Korean; and Japanese translations of Rosa Parks: My Story, Quiet Strength, and Dear Mrs. Parks.
+Takahashi has published more than twenty books, including scholarly books in English and Japanese on language learning, cross-cultural communication, and lexico-semantics; fifteen textbooks for Japanese learners of English, eight of which have been translated into Chinese and Korean; and Japanese translations of Rosa Parks: My Story, Quiet Strength, and Dear Mrs. Parks.
 Her research interests include second language acquisition, particularly lexico-semantic transfer and pragmatic transfer, cross-cultural communication, and translation theory.
-Her research has been widely published and cited in scholarly journals and books in the field of applied linguistics.
-She has also published numerous articles in magazines and journals for English learners in Japan as well as for the general reader.
+Her research has been widely published and cited in scholarly journals and books in applied linguistics.
+She has also published numerous articles in magazines and journals for English learners in Japan as well as for the general readership.

-Takahashi’s memoir entitled Samurai and Cotton: A Story of Two Life Journeys in Japan and America, published in November 2011, was named the winner in the autobiography category of the 2012 Next Generation Indie Book Awards.
-It was also honored as an award-winning finalist in the autobiography/memoir category of the 2012 International Book Awards.
-Among many other awards and honors, Takahashi received a doctor of humane letters honoris causa from Albertus Magnus College in 2006.
+Takahashi’s memoir, Samurai and Cotton: A Story of Two Life Journeys in Japan and America, published in November 2011, was named the Winner in the Autobiography category of the 2012 Next Generation Indie Book Awards.
+It was also honored as an Award-Winning Finalist in the Autobiography/Memoir category of the 2012 International Book Awards.
+Among many other awards and honors, Takahashi received a Doctor of Humane Letters Honoris Causa from Albertus Magnus College in 2006.

-An active volunteer, Takahashi has donated her time and expertise to local, regional, and international communities, e.g. as a member of the Board of Trustees of Albertus Magnus College (1996-2017); as an accreditation commissioner (2015-present); as a visiting committee member and assistant chair to review degree-granting institutions for WSCUC accreditation (2008-present) and for state approval by the California Bureau for Private Postsecondary Education (2001-2006); as a member of the steering committee on the annual “Pathways to Freedom” program sponsored by the Rosa and Raymond Parks Institute for Self-Development (1995-2000); and as a supporter of a number of nonprofit organizations.
+An active volunteer, Takahashi has donated her time and expertise to local, regional, and international communities – e.g., as a member of the Board of Trustees of Albertus Magnus College (1996–2017); as an accreditation commissioner (2015–2021); as a visiting committee member, assistant chair, and chair to review degree-granting institutions for WSCUC accreditation (2008–present) and state approval by the California Bureau for Private Postsecondary Education (2001–2006); as a member of the steering committee on the annual “Pathways to Freedom” program sponsored by the Rosa and Raymond Parks Institute for Self-Development (1995–2000); and as a supporter of several non-profit organizations.